 Chat with a local specialist who can help organize your trip.

-If your family wants to spend some time in nature (or the kids need to burn some energy), the Buçaco Forest is another great place to stop.
+If your family wants to spend some time in nature (or the kids need to burn some energy), the Buçaco Forest is another ideal place to stop.
 The forest forms part of the European Route of Historic Gardens and is home to more than 250 species of trees and shrubs.
 There are six different walking trails, and you'll also find lakes, fountains, and small chapels that were originally built by monks.
 Be sure to visit the Palace Hotel do Buçaco, located in the center of the forest, and see the beautiful boxwood gardens.
 This afternoon, continue to Coimbra and get settled at your accommodations.

-Discover historic Coimbra on foot today
+Discover the historic university city of Coimbra on foot today

 If you're looking for beach time, take a one-hour train ride to Figueira da Foz, a coastal city with a large stretch of sandy beach.
-The waters near shore are calm and shallow, making it perfect for younger kids, and there are equipment rentals, restaurants, and shopping nearby.
+The waters near shore are calm and shallow, making it perfect for younger ages, and there are equipment rentals, restaurants, and shopping nearby.
 The kids will love playing in the waves all day, and the adults can enjoy a beverage while relaxing on the beach.
-Take some time to wander the charming streets of the city, walk to the nearby Mondego River and see the natural salt ponds, where you can see exhibits on the history of salt production in Portugal.
+Take some time to wander the charming streets of the city, or walk to the nearby Mondego River and its natural salt ponds, where you can see exhibits on the history of salt production in Portugal.

 For families who want a real off-the-beaten-path experience, take a drive to the Schist Villages.
 Named for the schist stone the homes were built with, the villages consist of 27 communities spread across the nearby mountains.
 You'll feel like time is standing still as you walk through the quiet streets and explore the forests and rivers.
 The most well-known village is Talasnal, which has a 3.1-mile (5 km) looped hiking trail that takes you to another of the Schist Villages, Casal Novo.
 Many other hiking and biking trails connect the villages.

-Day 6: Drive to Óbidos via Mira De Aire Caves
+Day 6: Drive to Óbidos via Mira de Aire Caves

-Your visit will begin with a short film that explains the history of how the cave system was found, then you'll head underground with your guide, descending more than 600 man-made steps into a world of mineral formations, cathedral-like rooms, and dimly lit pools.
+Your visit will begin with a short film that explains the history of how the cave system was found, then you'll head underground with your guide, descending via more than 600 human-made steps into a world of mineral formations, cathedral-like rooms, and dimly lit pools.
 See stalagmites and stalactites and learn how they were formed, and take in the unusual beauty of this natural creation.
 While the caves are not stroller-friendly, the steps themselves aren't difficult to navigate as they go along several levels, so even younger children should do just fine.

-Day 7: Drive to Lisbon, Hippotrip Tour
+Day 7: Drive to Lisbon, Scenic Hippotrip Tour

-Day 8: Ceramic Tile Workshop, Explore Lisbon
+Day 8: Ceramic Tile Workshop, Explore Lisbon's Castles & Cable Cars

 If you're looking for bigger outdoor areas where the kids can run and play, head to Jardim da Estrela, one of Lisbon's largest parks.
 The park has a playground and duck ponds, and their café often hosts child-friendly activities and live music.
 And if the older kids are into street art, visit LX Factory, a buzzing district with creations by local artists everywhere.
-Stop by Jerónimos Monastery, a breathtaking piece of architecture with a vast chapel, and end your day at the National Azulejo Museum, a former convent now dedicated to the history of Portugal's traditional tilework.
+Stop by Jerónimos Monastery, an awe-inspiring piece of architecture with a vast chapel, and end your day at the National Azulejo Museum, a former convent now dedicated to the history of Portugal's traditional tilework.

-Day 9: Guided Day Trip to Sintra
+Day 9: Day Trip to Sintra's Mountains & Palaces

-For your final day in Portugal, take a private tour to the village of Sintra, located in the foothills of the Sintra Mountains.
+For your final day in Portugal, take a private day trip to the village of Sintra, located in the foothills of the Sintra Mountains.
 Your driver will collect you from your hotel, and you'll make the 40-minute drive to this lovely little town, home to a charming collection of palaces and villas, winding streets, and colorful art.

 Day 10: Depart Lisbon

-A final look at Lisbon
+Grab a final look at Lisbon before your departure

 It's time to say goodbye to Portugal!
 At the appointed time, your driver will pick you up at your hotel to take you to Lisbon airport to catch your flight back home.
 Safe travels!